 Pepper spray, mace and CS gas

-I can see that some people, women especially feel the need to carry a self defense spray around with them in their purse but if you do then make sure that you remove it and put it in your checked bags.
-If you forget, it will be found and confiscated by a security agent when you pass through airport security.
+I can see that some people, especially women, feel the need to carry a self-defense spray around with them in their purses, but if you do, then make sure you remove it and put it in your checked bags.
+If you forget, a security agent will find and confiscate it when you pass through airport security.

 The not so obvious things you cannot take in carry on